mylifeecho/mylifeecho.github.io/_drafts/elsaticsearch-brainfuck.md

 `unwrap(value:AnyRef)` can return value as is, `sandboxed()` returns `false`, the rest of the method can be empty except two most interesting methods `executable` and `search` which have the same signature as `execute` method.

 They have to return instances of `ExecutableScript` and `SearchScript` respectively.
-For simplisity I will implement those interfaces in one class.
+For simplicity I will implement those interfaces in one class.
 For our minimal working solution we have to implement `run` method which will evaluate script we passed to contractor and methods `run{Something}` just do simple type cast of the `run` results to proper type.

 ```scala
 class BrainfuckExecutableSearchScript(script: String) extends ExecutableScript with SearchScript {